tikv/website/CONTRIBUTING.md

 ---
 ```

-If your new page has the same name as another, you'll recieve an error and need to rename it.
+If your new page has the same name as an existing file, you need to rename it, or you'll receive an error when building the website.

 ### Use shortcodes

-In the `/layouts/shortcodes/` folder you can find a number of small 'custom elements' to add things like a `warning` or `info` panel.
+To use admonitions like a `warning` or `info` panel in the text, use shortcodes, which is a simple snippet inside a content file that Hugo will render using a predefined template, as shown below.
+In the `/layouts/shortcodes/` folder, you can find a number of small 'custom elements', where you can add your custom shortcodes.

 ```markdown
 {{< warning >}}